-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

 On 3rd-and-29 with no hope of a comeback, the Steelers attempted a screen pass.
 Garrett played through his block, hit Steelers quarterback Mason Rudolph and took him to the ground.

 Chaos ensued.
 The quarterback became enraged by the needless takedown and started a skirmish.
 Garrett lifted Rudolph to his feet by his facemask.
-The helmet strap eventually gave way, but the defensive end didn't drop the quarterback's headgear.
+The helmet strap eventually gave way, but the defensive end didn't drop the quarterback's headgear after removing it from its owner.
 Rudolph then rushed Garrett, who was being pushed away by Steelers guard David DeCastro.
-Garrett inexplicably used the helmet as a weapon in retaliation and landed a blow to Rudolph's exposed head.
+Garrett inexplicably then swung the helmet as a weapon in retaliation and landed a blow to Rudolph's exposed head.

 The fight continued between Garrett and multiple Steelers offensive linemen, but the damage had already been done.